metabolomicsworkbench/MetENP/README.md

 ## (2)	How to Install MetENP R package through R devtools in user area</br>

 If already installed, this section can be ignored.</br>
-Download or clone MetENPAppyter folder from github.
+Download or clone MetENP folder from github.
 Be careful not to overwrite existing folders [create and be in a different folder as needed].</br>
-$git clone https://github.com/metabolomicsworkbench/MetENPAppyter.git MetENPAppyter</br>
+$git clone https://github.com/metabolomicsworkbench/MetENP.git MetENP</br>
 The necessary files for installing MetENP R package are located inside the sub-folder MetENP_R inside the MetENPAppyter folder.</br>
 #### # install MetENP R package in user area: first copy MetENP from MetENP_R to /home/username/.local folder</br>
 $cd ~/.local; mkdir R;</br>